Shadowman405/LifoCollections/README.md

 To integrate the framework in your project:
 1. Download the latest release version of the `LifoCollections.xcramework` from this repository.
 2. Add the `LifoCollections.xcramework` to your project.
-We recommend you to choose the `Do not embed` option.
+We recommend you to choose the `Do Not Embed` option.

 ## Versioning